 Choose a clock style that suits your background

-While this setting has nothing to do with Depth Effect, you can customize the appearance of the clock to suit your Depth Effect wallpaper on iOS 16.
+While this setting has nothing to do with the Depth Effect, you can customize the appearance of the clock to suit your Depth Effect wallpaper on your iPhone.
 You can change the clock style and color by first getting to your lock screen’s edit mode as explained above.
 Once you’re in edit mode, tap on the clock widget from the top half of the screen.

-Inside the Font & Color menu that appears, choose your clock style and color that suits your lock screen.
+Inside the Font & Color menu that appears, choose your clock style from the top row, adjust the clock size from the middle slider, and apply a desired color for the clock from the bottom row that suits your lock screen.

 After you’re done making the necessary changes, tap on Done at the top right corner to save the look.

-You can check out our in-depth guide on changing the clock font on iOS 16 in the post linked below.
+You can check out our in-depth guide on changing the clock font on iPhone in the post linked below.

 In the overflow menu that appears, tap on Depth Effect to remove the tick mark on its left-hand side.